-MURA enjoys representation on the two committees that oversee our pensions.
+MURA has representation on the two committees that oversee our pensions.
 Both representatives are members of MURA's Pensions and Benefits Committee and non-voting members of MURA Council.

 The Committee strives to stay informed of changes and areas of concern regarding pensions and benefits so that MURA members can be kept informed.
-If you have questions or concerns, or If you have any expertise to share with us on pensions and benefits, please email our committee chairs.
+If you have questions or concerns, or If you have any expertise to share with us on pensions and benefits, please email our committee chair.

 For any current year, the pension increase calculation is based on:

 The annual increase is whichever of 1) and 2) is the least.
 The calculations are based on pension fund performance and CPI as of June 30 in the relevant previous years.

-Same as the hourly plan except that 5-year annual average returns in excess of 4.5% are available for consideration in the formula.
+Same as the hourly plan except that 5-year annual average returns in excess of 4.5% (or 5% for Unifor Unit 1 members hired after May 1, 2010) are available for consideration in the formula.
 If the amount available from fund returns in the previous 5 years has not been used to give increases in previous years, the formula also allows for a possible "catch up" amount.